-I. APPLICANT INFORMATION

-1. APPLICANT

-1

-2. APPLICANT CONTACT 3.
-CONTACT TITLE

-4. CONTACT PHONE 5.
-CONTACT EMAIL

-II.
-PROJECT INFORMATION I

-6. PROJECT TITLE

-7. PROJECT PROGRAM ATP LPP-C LPP-F LSRP SCCP

-8. PERCENT OF PROJECT AREA WITHIN STATE HIGHWAY RIGHT OF WAY 9.
-TOTAL CONST RUCTION COST WITHIN STATE HIGHWAY RIGHT OF WAY

-10. ANTICIPATED ENVIRONMENTAL DOCUMENTATION FOR: CEQA: NEPA:

-11. DESCRIBE THE SCOPE OF WORK TO BE DONE WITHIN STATE HIGHWAY RIGHT OF FWAY

-12. SB743 VEHICLE MILES OF TRAVEL (VMT) IMPACT ASSESSMENT of SB 743 (or July 2 020) and VMT analysis was not required.
+I. APPLICANT INFORMATION 1.
+APPLICANT 2.
+APPLICANT CONTACT 3.
+CONTACT TITL E 4.
+CONTACT PHONE 5.
+CONTACT EMAIL II.
+PROJECT INFORMATION 1 6.
+PROJECT TITLE 7.
+PROJECT PROGRAM ATP LPP-C LPP-F LSRP SCCP 8.
+PERCENT OF PROJECT AREA WITHIN STATE HIGHWAY RIGHT OF WAY 9.
+TOTAL CONST RUCTION COST WITHIN STATE HIGHWAY RIGHT OF WAY 10.
+ANTICIPATED ENVIRONMENTAL DOCUMENTATION FOR: CEQA: NEPA: 11.
+DESCRIBE THE SCOPE OF WORK TO BE DONE WITHIN STATE HIGHWAY RIGHT OF WAY 12.
+SB743 VEHICLE MILES OF TRAVEL (VMT) IMPACT ASSESSMENT I. Project Environmental Document was approved prior to the implementation of SB 743 (or July 2020) and VMT analysis was not required.
 If checked, Stop.

-Project is screened as unlikely to induce traffic under Section 5.1.1 in Transport Project is in a Metropolitan Statistical Area.
+Proceed to Section 13.
+Project is screened as unlikely to induce traffic under Section 5.1.1 in Transportation Analysis under CEQA.
+If checked, Stop.
+Proceed to Section 13.
+3. Project is in a Metropolitan Statistical Area.
 If checked, proceed to step 3.
-If n Project adds lane-miles to the SHS.
+If not, proceed to step 6.
+4. Project adds lane-miles to the SHS.
 If yes, proceed to step 4.
-If the project add Enter the project lane-miles in the NCST Induced Travel Calculator and report If the project team believes induced VMT will be different than what is shown Framework and Transportation Analysis Under CEQA, and a brief justification Provide an estimate of the project's induced VMT based on guidance in the T brief justification here.
+If the project ad ds other types of tra ffic-inducing capacity, e.g. an interchange, proceed to step 6.
+5. Enter the project lane-miles in the NCST Induced Travel Calculator and report the result here.
+6. If the project team believes induced VMT will be different than what is shown in step 4, provide a best estimate based on guidance in the Transportation Analysis Framework and Transportation Analysis Under CEQA, and a brief justification here.
 Stop.
-Proceed to Section 13. ot, proceed to step ds other types of tra- 6. affic-inducing capacity, e.g. an interchange, proceed to step 6. a best estimate based on guidance in the Transportation Analysis a best to Section 13

-13. EXPECTED LEVEL OF CALTRANS INVOLVEMENT (Note: the final determination will Follow the Flowchart to Determine the QMAP (ca.gov) and Applicant's checklist to applicable Caltrans review process that best fits the project parameters.
-Encroachment documents must be submitted to District encroachment permit offices for further proc For determination of the processes required.
-Check the following if the project: a.)
-Will impact and Environmentally Sensitive Area, or requires an Environmenta b.)
+Proceed to Section 13.
+7. Provide an estimate of the project's induced VMT based on guidance in the Transportation Analysis Framework and Transportation Analysis Under CEQA, and a brief justification here.
+Stop.
+Proceed to Section 13 13.
+EXPECTED LEVEL OF CALTRANS INVOLVEMENT (Note: the final determination will be at the discretion of Caltrans) Follow the Flowchart to Determine the QMAP (ca.gov) and Applicant's checklist to determine the appropriate Caltrans review process (TR-0416) to identify the applicable Caltrans review process that best fits the project parameters.
+Encroachment requests with completed permit application, checklists and supporting project documents must be submitted to District encroachment permit offices for further processing.
+For determination of the processes required, Check the following if the project: b.)
 Requires Federal Highway Administration (FHWA) approval, c.)
 Requires Right-of-Way dedication from Caltrans, d.)
 Requires modification to a Caltrans Bridge or Structure, e.)
-Requires Design Standard Decision Document (Reference: Highway Design M f.)
-Requires Encroachment Exception Approval (Reference: Encroachment Perm g.)
-None of the Above. determine the app nt requests with cor essing. al Impact Report (E Manual, Design Info propriate Caltrans review process (TR-0416) to identify the npleted permit application, checklists and supporting project IR) or Environmental Impact Statement (EIS), rmation Bulletin 78),

-If any items "a" through "f" are checked a Standard Project Delivery Process is require 1.
-Encroachment Permit Oversight Process - Standard Encroachment Permit A 2.
-Project Delivery Short Form Quality Assessment Process (using a DEER) - Do 3.
-Standard Project Delivery Quality Assessment Process.
-III.
-CALTRANS ACKNOWLEDGEMENT pplication (TR-010 D), instructions and related forms
+Requires Design Standard Decision Document (Reference: Highway Design Manual, Design Information Bulletin 78), f.)
+Requires Encroachment Exception Approval (Reference: Encroachment Permit Manual, Chapter 300), g.)
+None of the Above. int manual, onapter If any items "a" through "f" are checked a Standard Project Delivery Process is require ed, see #3 below.
+If item "g" is selected a Short Form is permitted, see #2 below.
+1. Encroachment Permit Oversight Process - Standard Encroachment Permit A 2.
+Project Delivery Short Form Quality Assessment Process (using a DEER) - D 3.
+Standard Project Delivery Quality Assessment Process. •• III.
+CALTRANS ACKNOWLEDGEMENT SIGNATURE: DATE: PRINT NAME: APPLICANTS SUBMIT TO District Director, District DISTRICT CONTACTS IN LOCAL ASSISTANCE OR PROJECT MANAGEMENT Form submissions with attachments are due

-SIGNATURE: DATE:

-PRINT NAME: APPLICANTS SUBMIT TO DISTRICT CONTACTS IN LOCAL ASSISTANCE OR PROJECT MANAGEMENT Form submissions with attachments are due Four Weeks PRIOR to Application Deadline.